Nocturnal animals are animals that are most active during the night. This is the opposite of diurnal animals, which are active during the day.

 There are many nocturnal animals in the United Kingdom, including badgers, barn owls, bats, foxes, moles, and otters.
 These animals have adapted to be active at night so that they can avoid humans and other predators.

 - Badgers: The largest land predator in the UK.
-Quite famous across the pond with their notable black and white stripes.
+They are quite famous across the pond with their notable black and white stripes.
 There are easily over 400,000 of these nocturnal animals in Europe.

 - Bats: There are 1400 different species of bats in the world.
 It is no shock that you will find some in the UK.
 Bats are nocturnal because this is when they can find food, such as insects, without competing with other daytime animals.